2018–19 FC Barcelona Femení season

-The 2018–19 season was FC Barcelona Femení's 18th season as FC Barcelona's official women's football section and its 11th consecutive season in Primera División.
+The 2018–19 season was the 31st season in the history of FC Barcelona Femení, its 18th season as FC Barcelona's official women's football section and its 11th consecutive season in Primera División.

 Season overview

 On June 4, 2018, the club announced their first transfer- the arrival of Dutch defender and 2017 UEFA Women's EURO winner Stefanie van der Gragt from AFC Ajax.

 On June 6, 2018, the club announced the retirement of Spanish goalkeeper Andrea Giménez after two years with the club.

 On June 12, 2018, the club announced that Spanish defender Ruth García would return to her previous club Levante UD Femenino, where she played for nine years.
 García was at Barcelona for five years.

 On June 19, 2018, the club announced the signing of French midfielder Kheira Hamraoui from French club Lyon.

 On June 25, 2018, the club announced the signing of Mexican goalkeeper Pamela Tajonar from Sevilla, where she spent 4 seasons.

 On June 30, 2018, six player contracts expired.
 Of those were Danish defender Line Røddik Hansen, who transferred to Danish side FC Nordsjælland, Spanish goalkeeper and club captain Laura Ràfols who retired after 14 years with the club, and young defender Perle Morroni, who returned to Paris-Saint Germain after the expiration of a six-month loan deal.

 On July 2, 2018, the club announced the departure of Spanish forward Olga García to Atlético Madrid after 3 years with the club.

 On July 24, 2018, Marta Unzué was sent to Athletic Club on a two-year loan deal.

 On August 25, 2018, Barcelona won their seventh and fifth-consecutive Copa Catalunya by defeating Espanyol 7-0.

 On January 8, 2019, following a draw to league rivals Espanyol, the club announced the termination of coach Fran Sanchez's contract.
 Former Catalan national team coach Lluís Cortés assumed his role the same day.